Abadrausar/Rubble-/other/Rubble Readme.txt

 ==============================================
 Changelog:
 ==============================================
+v4.0 (for DF 40.3)
+	First public release for the 4.x series.
+	Replaced "Base" with a base made from the raws for DF 40.3.
+	While the DFHack library addons were not removed do not assume that they will work with DFHack for DF2014.
+		In particular anything that needs "Libs/DFHack/Command" probably won't work.
+		"Libs/Caste/DFHack/Transform" will probably work just fine as will "Libs/DFHack/Add Reaction".

 v4pre (for DF 34.11, changes from Rubble 3.13)
 	Changed scripting subsystems from Raptor to Rex.
 		Rex is a little less flexible but ultimately faster and more powerful scripting language loosely based on Raptor.